pixelday/stem-cell/README.md

 Known gaps we intend to close, in priority order:

-- **Android TalkBack:** we already test Android Chrome and Firefox, so testing their rendering without TalkBack leaves the actual Android AT experience unverified.
+- **Android TalkBack:** we already test Android Chrome and Firefox, so testing their rendering without TalkBack leaves the actual Android assistive-technology experience unverified.
 This is our highest-priority addition.
 - **JAWS + Chrome:** per WebAIM's Screen Reader User Survey, this is the single most common real-world desktop pairing.
-We're currently deferring it only because JAWS is paid; NVDA is a reasonable (though not equivalent) free proxy in the meantime.
+We're currently deferring it only because JAWS is paid.
+NVDA is a reasonable (though not equivalent) free proxy in the meantime.
-- **Windows Narrator** and **Orca (Linux):** untested; lower priority given usage share, but noted for completeness.
+- **Windows Narrator** and **Orca (Linux):** both untested and lower-priority given their usage share, but noted for completeness.

 ## Performance

-Lighthouse gives us lab performance scores, but field data matters too.
-We also check [PageSpeed Insights](https://pagespeed.web.dev/) and [WebPageTest](https://www.webpagetest.org/), and track Core Web Vitals via the Chrome UX Report where real-user data is available: Largest Contentful Paint, Interaction to Next Paint (INP, which replaced First Input Delay in 2024), and Cumulative Layout Shift.
+Lighthouse gives us lab performance scores.
+For field data we use [PageSpeed Insights](https://pagespeed.web.dev/), which runs Lighthouse on Google's servers and overlays real-user Core Web Vitals from the Chrome UX Report: Largest Contentful Paint, Interaction to Next Paint (INP, which replaced First Input Delay in 2024), and Cumulative Layout Shift.
+We cross-check with [WebPageTest](https://www.webpagetest.org/).
 A minimal-JS, no-build framework should have a natural advantage here, and we treat that as a claim to verify rather than assume.

 ## On the horizon: WCAG 3.0

 Our conformance target is WCAG 2.2, the current W3C Recommendation (now also ISO/IEC 40500:2025).
 WCAG 3.0 (retitled the "W3C Accessibility Guidelines") is worth tracking but is still an early Working Draft (a fresh draft landed in March 2026) and is explicitly not citable as anything other than a work in progress.
 It proposes a different conformance model (graded outcomes with Bronze/Silver/Gold tiers rather than binary A/AA/AAA) and a broader scope beyond the web.
-Realistic projections put a Candidate Recommendation no earlier than roughly 2027, with a full Recommendation later still; 3.0 will coexist with 2.2 for years rather than replacing it overnight.
+Realistic projections put a Candidate Recommendation no earlier than roughly 2027, with a full Recommendation later still.
+Either way, 3.0 will coexist with 2.2 for years rather than replacing it overnight.

 One specific thing to watch: the Accessible Perceptual Contrast Algorithm (APCA) is often described as 3.0's replacement for the 2.x contrast-ratio math.
 It's promising, but it is *not* in the current normative draft, and the 3.0 contrast method is officially undecided, so we continue to design and verify against the 2.x ratios (which is what our color families are built on) and treat APCA as research to monitor.

 ## When we ship

 Only when every automated check is clean *and* every manual and assistive-technology check passes (navigable, clear, and working as intended) do we ship.
-The automated green light is necessary but not sufficient; the manual and AT passes are what we actually trust.
+The automated green light is necessary but not sufficient.
+The manual and assistive-technology passes are what we actually trust.